ParkerICI/premessa/README.md

 # cytofNormalizeR

 R implementation of bead normalization for CyTOF data.

-The idea behind the method is described in [this](https://www.ncbi.nlm.nih.gov/pubmed/23512433) publication. cytofNormalizeR is an R re-implementation of the [original](https://github.com/nolanlab/bead-normalization) normalization software developed for Matlab.
+**---> Make sure to have a backup copy of your data before you use the software! <---**

 # Installation